SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 *Note!
 Both of these processes will require specific protein "spikes" that are specifically designed to stick to the host cell.* **This is what causes the organism-specific responses to viruses.**

 ## Viral Entry
 In this step, the sticky virus on the surface of the cell gets into the cell.
-There are three different type
+There are three different types of mechanisms by which this is achieved:

 ### Direct Injection/insertion
 - Insert genome through the bi-layer